 Constant rumination (overthinking) will not get you far from where you are now.
 You must take action.

-Stop wasting time and get to work.
+Stop procrastinating, wasting time, and avoiding getting to work.
 Set your goals and act on your priorities one after another.

 11. Read Regularly